Add These 75 Foods to Your Diet to Reduce Bloating

-	There are medical conditions that may lead to bloating such as irritable bowel syndrome (IBS), lactose intolerance and celiac disease.
+There are medical conditions that may lead to bloating such as irritable bowel syndrome (IBS), lactose intolerance and coeliac disease.
 Water retention due to menstrual changes or a higher than normal sodium intake can also make you feel puffy and bloated.
 And bloating can be the result of constipation.

 The Top 75-Plus Foods to Reduce Bloating

 Depending on the cause of your belly bloat, there are different ways to find relief.
 Certain foods—like those high in fibre—may reduce belly bloat for some and cause gas in others.
 So you may need to experiment with foods to find out what works best for you.